Hedley House Hotel in York

 There is so much to see and do in York, your challenge will be fitting it all in!

-Hedley House Hotel in York is ideally located within easy reach of the main attractions of York city centre, which include the magnificent York Minster, the National Railway Museum, Castle Museum and Jorvik Viking Centre to name just a few.
+Our York hotel is ideally located within easy reach of the main attractions of York city centre, which include the magnificent York Minster, the National Railway Museum, Castle Museum and Jorvik Viking Centre to name just a few.

 Walk the city walls – or at least part of them – to see parts of the city not normally visible from the street while treading on history.
 Substantial fragments of the original Roman walls remain, but it is the carefully maintained and restored medieval walls which now encircle the old city for almost three miles.
 The earth ramparts on which they stand were raised by the Romans and later Anglo-Saxon-Danish rulers of York.
 The Normans strengthened them.